anadimpalli-0/HOL-Platform-DataObservability/config/readme.md

 Remember to edit your contact information in the SQL Statement for the [SE_GREETER.sql](/config/SE_GREETER.sql)

-If all validations return ✅, you have successfully completed the Platform Performance Clustering HOL
+If all validations return ✅, you have successfully completed Data Observability HOL

 ## ✅ Grading Steps